maxweldsouza/jsseo/Readme.md

 A way to render web pages that are generated on the client side for web robots.

+This was initially used at [Comparnion.com](https://comparnion.com).
+It was called scantuary.com at that time.
+We used this to prerender pages for googlebot.
+Although this worked fine, we have now moved to react.
+Our site is isomorphic now so this repository is no longer used.

 ## How it Works

 * jsseo runs a headless browser like firefox or chrome using selenium